 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 It's been four years since I've hiked from this trailhead.
 There is a big difference between then and now.
-Back then I was nervous about stories of getting lost in the Superstitions.
+Back then, I was nervous about stories of getting lost in the Superstitions.
 In fact, I got lost!
 Nothing major, but enough to keep me out of the area for four years!
-I remembered the trail being wide, extremely long and boring.
+I remembered the trail being wide, extremely long, and boring.
 I'm happy to report this was a much better trip.
 Knowing the surrounding mountains proved to be a big bonus.
-The trail is still wide, but hardly long and boring.
+The trail is still wide but hardly long and boring.
 I obviously was out of shape and came at the wrong time of year.
 It's kind of like hiking the Siphon Draw section of the Flatiron.
 If you come at the wrong time of year, it'll be bone dry.
-I'll never forget the death march I took my sister and her family on a couple years ago.
-I was telling them how incredible the area was and assured them it would stack up to California standards.
+I'll never forget the death march I took my sister and her family on a couple of years ago.
+I mentioned how incredible the area was and assured them it would stack up to California standards.
 As luck would have it, it had to of been the driest year on record.
-Come to think of it, we don't talk about hiking anymore... hmm
+Come to think of it; we don't talk about hiking anymore... hmm